Comparison of Text-to-Speech (TTS) for Multilingual Support

-This post compares six Text-to-Speech (TTS) models: ElevenLabs, Cartesia, Deepgram, Kokoro, Google TTS, and OpenAI TTS.
+This post compares six Text-to-Speech (TTS) models: ElevenLabs, Cartesia, Deepgram, Kokoro, Google TTS, and OpenAI TTS, based on research conducted in 2025.
 The comparison evaluates their features, pros, cons, pricing, API key access, documentation, and multilingual capabilities to help developers and businesses select the best TTS solution.
 A special focus is given to multilingual support to identify the top performer in this category.

 Overview: ElevenLabs delivers highly realistic and expressive voice synthesis, excelling in voice cloning and multilingual applications.